Tarpon Springs Municipal Marina

 Seeing these guys never gets old!

 Legacy Harbor Marina in Ft.
 Myers is lovely, but while our slip had a beautiful view of the river, we were nearly as far out on the dock as you could possibly be!
-Oh, well, good exercise, and they had a pool!
+Oh, well, good exercise, and they have a pool!

 We were thrilled to finally re-connect with our friends Barbara and Joe Huber/Balahula, who we met at Marlin Bay Marina in Marathon last February, and have bumped into along the way around our Loop.
 They completed their Loop several months ago, and are down in the area relaxing at their condo (in between working!) in Ft.
 Myers Beach.
 We enjoyed a drink aboard Misty before a fun meal at Capone’s in town.